Research

 • Nominated for SMS Annual Conference (2023) Best Responsible Research Paper Prize & PhD Paper Prize Competition.

-[2] Ghosh S, Sevcenko V, Singh J (2024).
-Interdependent Agendas in Sustainability: Analyzing the Trade-offs in Firm Decarbonization and Workforce Diversity. (link)
+[2] Ghosh S, Sevcenko V, Singh J (2025).
+Interdependent Agendas in Sustainability: Analyzing the Trade-offs in Firm Decarbonization and Workforce Diversity.

 Image source: FT, 2023